satoruisaka/TwistedPair/README.md

 ## 1. What is TwistedPair

- TwistedPair is a distortion pedal for your thoughts, an experimental application that exploits the unpredictable, hallucinatory nature of LLMs with three control knobs to provide diverse perspectives on any input.
-It is built on HTML frontend with FastAPI, Uvicorn, and Ollama backend.
+TwistedPair is a distortion pedal for your creative thoughts, an experimental application that controls the behavior of large language models (LLMs) with three control knobs.
+It harnesses the inherent linguistic characteristics and statistical sampling processes of open‑weight models, using them as a dynamic linguistic filter for any input.
+Like a guitar pedal, TwistedPair modulates signals to deliver clean, accurate commentary or summaries, or, by embracing the unpredictable and hallucinatory nature of LLMs, to generate creative ideas and diverse perspectives.
+The application is built with an HTML frontend and a FastAPI/Uvicorn backend powered by Ollama.

 ![TwistedPair control knobs](./images/TwistedPairV1.jpg)